 - Companies are also investing in video content on LinkedIn because it’s proven to be one of the most results-driven ways for marketers to build trust with potential customers

-- Marketers need to use data analytics tools like Looker or Tableau for their social media campaigns.
+- Marketers must use data analytics tools like Looker or Tableau for their social media campaigns.

 LinkedIn will allow advertisers to create their television channels directly on the LinkedIn platform to reach professional decision-makers.
 The new communication channel will allow advertisers to deliver video content directly to their target audience.

 LinkedIn will offer specialized online degree programs.
-The company will become much more active at recruiting young talent, especially in Silicon Valley, while increasingly seeking out alliances between large, established companies and high-tech startups.
+The company will become more active at recruiting young talent, especially in Silicon Valley, while increasingly seeking alliances between large, established companies and high-tech startups.

-LinkedIn is a social media site that has become an essential tool for reaching prospective customers.
+LinkedIn is a social media site essential for reaching prospective customers.
 As more time and money are spent on this platform, staying up-to-date with the latest trends is vital.

 Here are our predictions about how brands should approach LinkedIn marketing tactics in 2022 if they want their efforts to pay off.
-Reach us today if you need help getting started or would like someone else to do all the work for you!
+Reach us today if you need help getting started or want someone else to do all the work for you!